oleg-sergeyevich/homework_16/README.md

 Files Message.h and Message.cpp: contain the definition and implementation of a Message class.
 Instantiating an object with arguments (from, to, text).

+Files Autocomplete.h and Autocomplete.cpp: contain the definition and implementation of a Autocomplete class.
+Writing message text with autocomplete feature.

 Files Chat.h and Chat.cpp (main methods of the program):

 public: